How to Dehydrate Parsley – Dehydrating Parsley, A Step-by-Step Guide

 How to Dehydrate Parsley

-All you need to dehydrate parsley is a good quality food dehydrator.
+All you need to dehydrate these foods is a good quality food dehydrator.
 We use the Nesco food dehydrators.
 You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
-This is the best food dehydrator for our long-term food storage needs.
+We believe this is the best food dehydrator for our long-term food storage needs.

 For planning purposes, one large bunch of processed parsley will fill one to two of the Nesco 13.5-inch round dehydrator trays, which have close to 119 square inches or .8 square feet of surface area for drying.